Increasing Hospital Price and Quality Transparency

-Large price discrepancies exist between what private health plans pay for hospital services and what Medicare pays as reported in the “Nationwide Evaluation of Healthcare Prices Paid by Private Health Plans: Findings from Round 3 of an Employer-Led Transparency Initiative” from the RAND Corporation.
+Large price discrepancies continue to exist between what private health plans/self-funded plans pay for hospital services and what Medicare pays as reported in the Prices Paid to Hospitals by Private Health Plans: Findings from Round 4 of an Employer-Led Transparency Initiative from the RAND Corporation.
 The Florida Alliance team worked diligently to increase the number of employers able to submit their claims data to RAND 4.0, resulting in a five-fold increase over what data our employer members had successfully included in RAND 3.0.

-- The purpose is to enable employers to be better informed consumers when shopping for health plans and provider networks.
+- The goal is to enable employers to be better informed consumers when shopping for health plans and provider networks.

-- Insights from this project allow the Florida Alliance for Healthcare Value staff and employer members to assess whether their negotiated prices are reasonable and how effectively their insurance carriers negotiated with providers.
+- Insights from these transparency initiatives allow the Florida Alliance for Healthcare Value staff and employer members to assess whether their negotiated prices are reasonable and how effectively their insurance carriers negotiated with providers.

 Recruitment and Contact

 Recruitment for the RAND 5.0 Hospital Price Transparency Study is underway.
 If you would like to participate or receive more information, please contact Ashley Tait-Dinger, MBA.
 Participation in this project is open to all self-funded employers.
 Being a member of the Florida Alliance is not required.